 I want to write all day.

 A few weeks ago, Finley said “I will be gone in a few years, Mum.
 Do you think you have made the most of me?”.

 And I couldn’t answer him honestly.
 I have been so busy with such a lot of busywork and the need to know more.
 I have been battered by blows that have sometimes compromised my own parenting ideals, and have to agree when he says that his friends do not understand our world.
 That even Stevie must find it strange.
 For a Mother to be so endlessly possessed by her work.
 To be always, always bent over her computer, brow furrowed with creative dis-satisfaction.
 For her work to be her, her bottom the shape of the chair she barely leaves because there is always so much to do.

 Life is more complex than it needs to be.
 Than this new, older me can tolerate.
 There is a sense of what is it for.
-A sudden rush through time, towards the day Finley is leaving home and the book I so desperately want to publish is still but an idea.
-I can hardly bear it.
+A sudden rush through time, towards the day Finley is leaving home and the

 So at the end of this existential rainbow is a simple truth.
 I want to write all day and read all night.
 To cook for my boys and sleep, satisfied, peaceful, calm when the sun goes down.
 Without angst or warped ambition.
 To write and to read.
 To keep the surfaces of my life and head clear and to refine my message until those who need to hear it, cannot help but happen across it.

 Change is coming.
 I can feel it in my weary bones.